NVlabs/FPSci/target/data-files/experimentConfigReadme.md

-"playerHeight":  0.6,                       // Normal player height for walk mode "crouchHeight": 0.3,                        // Crouch height for walk mode "playerGravity": Vector3(0.0, -5.0, 0.0),   // Player gravity for walk mode "renderWeaponStatus": true,                 // Show the cooldown indicator "weaponStatusSide: "left",                  // Place the weapon status on the left "clickPhotonSide": "right",                 // Click to photon tool on the right "shader": "[your shader].pix"               // Default is "" or no shader
+"playerHeight":  0.6,                       // Normal player height for walk mode "crouchHeight": 0.3,                        // Crouch height for walk mode "playerGravity": Vector3(0.0, -5.0, 0.0),   // Player gravity for walk mode "shader": "[your shader].pix",              // Default is "" or no shader
 ```

 ### HUD settings